WebAssembly/design/Semantics.md

 A *linear memory* is a contiguous, byte-addressable range of memory spanning from offset `0` and extending up to a varying *memory size*.
-This size is always a multiple of the WebAssembly page size, which is fixed to 64KiB (though large page support may be added in an opt-in manner in the [future](FutureFeatures.md#large-page-support)).
+This size is always a multiple of the WebAssembly page size, which is fixed to 64KiB (though large page support may be added in an opt-in manner in the [future][future large pages]).
 The initial state of a linear memory is defined by the module's [linear memory](Modules.md#linear-memory-section) and [data](Modules.md#data-section) sections.
 The memory size can be dynamically increased by the [`grow_memory`](Semantics.md#resizing) operator.